 - Phoenix worms

-While some feeder insects are fine to feed your pet daily others should only be consumed as a treat on occasion.
+While some feeder insects are OK to feed your pet daily, others should only be consumed as a treat on occasion.

 This distinction is made based on the nutritional breakdown of the insect.

 Waxworms are one example of an insect that should only be consumed as a treat due to their high-fat content.

 The table below shows you how crickets compare to wax worms in nutritional value for your bearded dragon.